 Home » Aldrich Astronomical Observatory

-We’re making progress in constructing our new astronomical observatory—filling the void left after the demolition of our old astronomical observatory at the Ecotarium.
+We opened our new astronomical observatory in the fall of 2016—filling the void left after the demolition of our old astronomical observatory at the Ecotarium.
 Our observatory looks like a small shed sporting a roof that rolls off exposing the entire sky.
 Its goal is to serve members, scouts undertaking astronomy badges, students, and the public (through approved and scheduled outreach programs).
-You can help us realize our vision with a small gift to the Observatory Fund through our donation page.
+You can help us sustain our vision with a small gift to the Observatory Fund through our donation page.

 We love to give kids and adults a chance to see comets, planets, galaxies, and nebula with their own eyes.
 While most observatories available for public outreach in Massachusetts are located on the rooftops of buildings, hindered by heat dissipation and light pollution, our observatory is located in a four acre field—mowed frequently by our Facilities Manager, Bob Peloquin, and volunteers—far from the light polluted skies of the cities allowing us to maximize the potential of these telescopes.